qileilove/capybaraDemo-1/README.md

 ## TODOs

  * Illustrate passing current host name and/or IP into the docker container
- * Add support for Page Object Model
+ * Illustrate support for Page Object Model with [Site Prism](https://github.com/natritmeyer/site_prism)
  * Include a failed test case to illustrate error reporting
  * Illustrate use of tags (reports and running just some)